I/O Setup: Local/MADI Configuration

 Take care when reconfiguring the BLII/X-Light ports as routes will be unmade.

 - If reconfiguring the BLII port from BLII-MADI Concentrator to BLII Bridge, all existing routes between the console and devices connected via the BLII-MADI Concentrator will be unmade.

 - If reconfiguring the BLII port from BLII Bridge to BLII-MADI Concentrator, ALL Dante dual domain routes will be unmade regardless of whether they route through the BLII Bridge or the Dante Expander Module.
 Virtual Tie Line routes made to the Dante Expander Module will remain.

 BLII/X-Light port configuration is stored in showfiles.

 If using a BLII to MADI Concentrator, this device is now configured and ready for use.

 MADI and MADI over BLII

 The following instructions apply to devices connected over MADI or via a BLII to MADI Concentrator.

 Each port will auto-detect SSL Live stageboxes.
-MADI and Blacklight ports provide exactly the same configuration options.Note: The two BLII lists can be scrolled by swiping the screen up or down.
+MADI and Blacklight ports provide exactly the same configuration options.Note: Some MADI and BLII columns can be scrolled by swiping the screen up or down.

 You may also pre-configure I/O before it is connected (with SOLSA offline software for example):